Big L

 Key tracks

-Put It On — The lead single became an underground anthem, showcasing his effortless flow and charismatic bravado.
+Put It On - The lead single from his debut, this track became his signature anthem, showcasing his confident delivery and quotable bravado.